-Urine is a toxic product that needs to be collected and disposed of in a controlled fashion.
+Urine is a toxic waste product from the body that needs to be collected and disposed of in a controlled fashion.

 It is also collected to monitor health and diagnose disease.